Tamia (album)

 Tamia is the debut studio album by Canadian recording artist Tamia.
 It was released on April 14, 1998, on Quincy Jones's Qwest Records, while distribution was handled through Warner Bros.
 Recorded after the release of her Grammy Award-nominated collaborations with Jones and the single "Missing You", her contribution to the soundtrack of the 1996 motion picture Set It Off, Tamia worked with a plethora of producers on her debut, including Jermaine Dupri, Tim & Bob, Mario Winans, J-Dub, Keith Crouch, and Christopher "Tricky" Stewart, many of which would become frequent producers on subsequent projects.

-Upon its release, Tamia received a mixed to positive reception by critics, who complimented Tamia's vocal performance and the progression from her earlier recordings but found the material uneven.
-It debuted and peaked at number sixty-seven on the Billboard 200 chart and entered the top twenty of the Top R&B/Hip-Hop Albums chart.
-Five singles were released from the album.
-"Imagination" was chosen as the album's lead single, reaching the top 20 in Canada and top forty in both the United States and New Zealand.
-The album's second single produced by Tim & Bob called "So into You" was well-received and charted even higher.
-A remake of "Careless Whisper" was released as the album's fourth single in Japan.
-A critical success, Tamia garnered the singer two Juno Award nominations for Best New Solo Artist and R&B/Soul Recording of the Year at the 1999 award ceremony.
+The album received generally favorable reviews, with critics praising Tamia's vocal abilities and its ballads and midtempo R&B tracks, while noting some inconsistency in the material.
+Commercially, it achieved moderate success, peaking at number 67 on the US Billboard 200, number 18 on the US Top R&B/Hip-Hop Albums and number 11 on the Canadian R&B Albums, while reaching number 25 in Japan and receiving a gold certification there.
+By 2003, Tamia had sold 416,000 copies in the United States and was later certified double platinum by the Recording Industry of South Africa (RISA).

+Five singles were released from Tamia, with "Imagination" and "So into You" serving as the album's primary singles.
+The latter became its most successful, reaching number 30 on the US Billboard Hot 100 and number seven on the US Hot R&B/Hip-Hop Songs chart, and went on to become one of Tamia's signature songs.
+"Falling for You" and a cover of "Careless Whisper" were released in Japan, while "Loving You Still" peaked at number 78 on the Hot R&B/Hip-Hop Songs chart.
+The album earned Tamia two nominations at the 1999 Juno Awards, for Best New Solo Artist and R&B/Soul Recording of the Year.